-Contact us and we’ll help you figure this out.
+Contact us and we will help you figure this out.

 What if we have a pending OVW application and won’t know for a while if we’re being funded?

-Apply to the Learning Center now anyway.
+Apply to the Advocacy Learning Center now anyway.
 If you are not funded, a limited number of non-grantee advocacy organizations may also be selected for the course.
 Applying will not affect any pending grant award applications.
-If your program is selected for the ALC and you receive a subsidy, and then subsequently, receive a grant award, we will review your subsidy need.

-What if our OVW-funded project is ending soon or ending during the 18-month course?
+What if our OVW-funded project is ending soon or ending during the 17-month course?

 About the time commitment:

 How can we afford the time to do this?